 According to a recent MIT study, the average size of an adult index finger is between 1.6cm and 2 cm, which translates to between 45 x 45px and 57 x 57px on a mobile device.

 Here’s a visual representation of that:

-Instead, you need to add big, well-contrasted call to action buttons to your email campaigns to make it easy for subscribers to click-through.
+Instead, add big, well-contrasted call-to-action buttons to your email campaigns to make it easy for subscribers to click-through.

-The call to action button they’ve used here is large enough that it’s easy for readers to click, and the fact it’s set away from any other clickable elements helps ensure people won’t accidently click the wrong link and be taken somewhere they don’t intend to go.
+The call to action button they’ve used here is large enough that it’s easy for readers to click, and the fact that it’s set away from any other clickable elements helps ensure people won’t accidentally click the wrong link and be taken somewhere they don’t intend to go.

-If you’re a Campaign Monitor customer, you can simply drag and drop buttons into your email and customize them with whatever text & colors you desire.
+If you’re a Campaign Monitor customer, you can simply drag and drop buttons into your email and customize them with whatever text and colors you desire.

-Getting someone to click-through on your email is only the first half of the story.
-You normally want that person to then go on and make a purchase, read a blog post, enter a competition, etc.
+Getting someone to click-through on your email is only the first half of the process.
+You normally want that person to proceed with making a purchase, reading a blog post, entering a competition, etc.

-Campaign Monitor customer Rip Curl do a great job of this with their announcement campaign for the new SearchGPS watch.
+Rip Curl, for example, does a great job of this with their announcement campaign for the new SearchGPS watch.

 Modern email marketing tools like Campaign Monitor offer comprehensive reporting on your campaigns, including telling you how many people have opened and clicked your campaigns and on what devices.

 If you’re a Campaign Monitor customer, the Email Client Report is where you will find this data.